-Everything about Chateau de Vaudieu Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Chateau de Vaudieu Chateauneuf du Pape with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property and information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Chateau de Vaudieu History, Overview

 Chateau de Vaudieu is one of the older estates in Chateauneuf du Pape.
 The beautiful, classic chateau was built in 1767.
 Chateau de Vaudieu is not only one of the oldest estates in the Southern Rhone Valley, they were also one of the first to export their wine to other markets.
 Chateau de Vaudieu was one of the larger vineyards in the region by the mid to late 1800’s.